Adjoint methods for obstacle problems and weakly coupled systems of PDE

-which shows that the speed of convergence is $O(\eta)$.
-In the uniformly convex case, this result can be improved to $O(\eta^2)$.
-Let us observe that, as pointed out in \cite{E2} and by Fraydoun Rezakhanlou to us, these estimates on the speed of convergence can also be obtained via Maximum Principle. \end{subsection}

-\begin{subsection}{Outline of the paper} This paper contains four further sections concerning obstacle problems, weakly coupled systems, effective Hamiltonian for weakly coupled systems of Hamilton--Jacobi equations, and weakly coupled systems of obstacle type, respectively.
+\begin{subsection}{Outline of the paper} {The} paper contains four further sections concerning obstacle problems, weakly coupled systems, effective Hamiltonian for weakly coupled systems of Hamilton--Jacobi equations, and weakly coupled systems of obstacle type, respectively.
 We use a common strategy to study all these problems.
-For this reason, we describe in more detail our approach just in the case of the obstacle problem.
-In all the paper, $U$ is an open bounded domain in $\mathbb R^n$ with smooth boundary, $n \geq 2$.
-Moreover, we will denote with $\nu$ the \textit{outer} unit normal to $\partial U$.
+Note, however, that each of them presents different challenges, which are described in the corresponding sections.
+Also, we believe that the applications we present here illustrate how to face the difficulties that can be encountered in the study of other systems of PDEs and related models.
+In particular, we show how to control singular terms arising from the switching to an obstacle (Lemma \ref{obs_lem2}), random switching (Lemma \ref{kiz}), or optimal switching (Lemma \ref{gamprimeb}).